M-o-a-T/moat-kv/docs/source/command_line.rst

    take the whole list, not just the ones for ``node``.

-.. program:: distkv client internal deleter
+.. program:: moat.kv client internal deleter

-Manage the list of nodes that collectively manage cleaning deleted entries from the DistKV tree.
+Manage the list of nodes that collectively manage cleaning deleted entries from the MoaT-KV tree.

 All of these nodes must be online for clean-up to work.